Robert Baden-Powell, 1st Baron Baden-Powell: Personal life

-Three of Baden-Powell's many biographers comment on his sexuality; the first two (in 1979 and 1986) focused on his relationship with his close friend Kenneth McLaren.
-Tim Jeal's later (1989) biography discusses the relationship and finds no evidence that this friendship was of an erotic nature.
+Three of Baden-Powell's many biographers commented—after his wife had died in 1977—on his sexuality; the first two (in 1979 and 1986) focused on his relationship with his close friend Kenneth McLaren.
+Tim Jeal's 1989 biography discusses the relationship and finds no evidence that this friendship was erotic.
 Jeal then examines Baden-Powell's views on women, his appreciation of the male form, his military relationships, and his marriage, concluding that, in his personal opinion, Baden-Powell was a repressed homosexual.
 Jeal's arguments and conclusion are dismissed by Procter and Block (2009) as "amateur psychoanalysis", for which there is no physical evidence.